dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 A compile-time error occurs if the type arguments passed to `E` violate the declared bounds.
 A compile-time error occurs if no type arguments are passed to `E`, and type arguments `U1 ..
-Uk` are passed to `C`, but no list of actual type arguments for the type variables of `E` can be found such that the instantiated constructor return type of `E` with said type arguments is `C<U1 ..
+Uk` are passed to `C`, but no actual type arguments for the type variables of `E` can be found such that the instantiated constructor return type of `E` with said type arguments is `C<U1 ..
 Uk>`.

 *Note that we must be able to choose the values of the type parameters `X1 ..
 Xs` such that the instantiated constructor return type is